Outstanding payload and towing capacity from this surprisingly refined pickup

 - High insurance groups

-Launched in 2018, the latest SsangYong Musso pickup truck is an all-new vehicle based on the same platform as the South Korean firm’s contemporary Rexton SUV, and represents a dramatic improvement compared with the previous version.
+The latest SsangYong Musso pickup truck, launched in 2018, is based on the same platform as the South Korean firm’s contemporary Rexton SUV, and represents a dramatic improvement compared with the previous version.

-Key points of the Musso's appeal are that is offers impressive towing and load capacity for relatively little money, but it still faces a not-insignificant challenge convincing pickup drivers that it’s a worth a punt versus the industry's leading contenders such as the bestselling Ford Ranger and useful Mitsubishi L200.
+The key points of the Musso's appeal are that it offers impressive towing and load capacity for relatively little money, while also being quiet and refined inside.
+But it still faces a not-insignificant challenge convincing pickup drivers that it’s a worth a punt versus the industry's leading contenders such as the bestselling Ford Ranger and world renowned Toyota Hilux.

 Brand aspiration may be less of a priority for commercial drivers than it is for car buyers, but brand values are arguably more important.
 Trustworthy reliability, dealer support and a consistent driver experience are as vital as knowing that the sauce in Heinz baked beans and sausages is the same in every tin.

-For despite the budget-brand marketing, the reality is that the range’s entry-level pricing faces some fierce mainstream 4x4 double cab pickup competition; the well-respected Isuzu D-Max Utility is actually cheaper.
+For despite the budget-brand marketing, the reality is that the range’s entry-level pricing faces some fierce mainstream 4x4 double cab pickup competition from the well-respected Isuzu D-Max.

 SsangYong Musso - a good looking pickup?